maxime-bouton/cards/README.md

 ## Contributing

-Short guidelines on how to set-up, test and document the library project are detailed below.
+Short guidelines on conventions adopted to set-up, test and document the library are detailed below.
-See the [online documentation](https://maxime-bouton.github.io/cards/) for futher details.
+See the [online documentation](https://maxime-bouton.github.io/cards/) for further details.

 <details>